Enhancing the Sensitivity to Seesaw Predictions in Gauged $B-L$ Scenarios: Main results

 where $\Delta m^2_{21}=m^2_2-m^2_1\simeq 7.5\times 10^{-5}$ eV$^2$ is the mass difference measured by solar neutrino experiments and by KamLAND \cite{Super-Kamiokande:2016yck,SNO:2011hxd,KamLAND:2008dgz}.
 The upper limit is obtained by

 where 0.23 eV is the current upper bound on the neutrino mass from Planck \cite{Planck:2018nkj}.

 We draw the existing constraints derived from solely considering the mixing $U_\alpha$ between the HNLs and the active neutrino flavors in gray~\cite{Bolton:2019pcu}.
 These come from a variety of different experiments, including beam target or beam dump experiments that looked for HNLs being both produced and detected through their mixings; i.e., their production through meson decays to HNLs in the beam target and their subsequent decays to the same final states that we consider in this work.
-These include limits from PIENU~\cite{Aguilar-Arevalo:2017vlf, Aguilar-Arevalo:2019owf}, PSI~\cite{Daum:1987bg}, E949~\cite{Artamonov:2014urb}, T2K~\cite{Abe:2019kgx}, NA62~\cite{NA62:2020mcv}, MicroBooNE~\cite{MicroBooNE:2019izn}, NuTeV~\cite{Vaitaitis:1999wq}, CHARM~\cite{Vilain:1994vg, Bergsma:1985is}, NOMAD~\cite{Astier:2001ck}, and BEBC~\cite{CooperSarkar:1985nh, Barouki:2022bkt}, for example.
+These include limits from PIENU~\cite{Aguilar-Arevalo:2017vlf, Aguilar-Arevalo:2019owf}, PSI~\cite{Daum:1987bg}, E949~\cite{Artamonov:2014urb}, T2K~\cite{Abe:2019kgx}, NA62~\cite{NA62:2020mcv}, MicroBooNE~\cite{MicroBooNE:2019izn}, NuTeV~\cite{Vaitaitis:1999wq}, CHARM~\cite{Vilain:1994vg, Bergsma:1985is}, NOMAD~\cite{Astier:2001ck}, and BEBC~\cite{WA66:1985mfx, Barouki:2022bkt}, for example.
 One can also contrast the sensitivity from only considering the $B-L$ production channels (our curves) with the mixing-only sensitivity in this fashion, like the sensitivity derived by MicroBooNE~\cite{MicroBooNE:2019izn}, shown in Fig.~\ref{fig:sbn_sensitivity} by the teal dotted line.
-We wish to make clear that the existing constraints shown in gray do not incorporate sensitivity to the gauge boson-driven production of HNLs, but in principle, a dedicated study for each experiment could be performed to recast their bounds with the physics of a $Z^\prime$ in mind.
-This would place the comparison with our forecasted iso-event contours within the same physics model, but at present, Fig.~\ref{fig:sbn_sensitivity} is meant to showcase how $Z^\prime$-driven sensitivity compares \textit{relative} to the mixing-only sensitivities.